 Progress can be viewed from the Status Bar.
 Generated output will be opened if the option to do so has been enabled as part of the advanced options for the container.

-There is no multiple Output Container batch generation process, only those outputs assigned to the currently selected Output Container will be generated.
+There is no multiple Output Container batch generation process; only those outputs assigned to the currently selected Output Container will be generated.
 To generate all outputs, select and generate content for each defined Output Container, separately.

 Publishing Destinations offer the ability to publish data to a storage space, such as Box.net, Amazon S3, an FTP server, or a folder location on a shared network.
-In terms of distribution and collaboration, this provides an unparalleled advantage in a world where the collective members of the overall 'product team' – the design team, the manufacturing team and all others involved in the process of getting a product from thought to reality – are often dispersed around the globe.
-All parties have shared (and controlled) access to view, discuss and utilize the data.
+In terms of distribution and collaboration, this provides an unparalleled advantage in today's world where the collective members of the overall 'product team' – the design team, the manufacturing team and all others involved in the process of getting a product from thought to reality – are often dispersed around the globe.
+All parties have shared (and controlled) access to view, discuss, and utilize the data.

-To publish, click the command and select from a list of currently defined destinations in the pop-up menu that appears.
+To publish, click the command then select from a list of currently defined destinations in the pop-up menu that appears.
 The output will be generated first to the local path destination, then published.
 As part of publishing, a prompt will appear asking for a folder (within the target Publishing Destination) in which to store the output.
 Either browse to an existing folder, specify a new folder, or accept the default folder – named using the type of content for the container, along with a date-time stamp (e.g.,

 PDFs - 10-24-2011 11-32-33 AM).